 will indicate how much people within each U.S. county are measured to feel

-satisfied with their life in general.
+energized by interactions and sociability.
 The specific score gathered for a particular

 county is displayed in a text box that appears when the mouse hovers over that